 The nicest compliment was when my son said the ziti was one of the top five meals I’d ever made.
 He said he wished it was served in a restaurant so he could get more whenever he wanted.
 (No need for that, honey; just say when:-)) It was all music to my ears.
 I’d been working on making a good batch of baked ziti and eggplant for years.

 The results have been delightful.
-At a recent dinner party, guests started gobbling down these unadorned slices of roasted eggplant before I even got to the step of smothering them with marinara sauce and mozzarella.
-This is why I roast vegetables, you get to taste their essence.
+At a recent dinner party, guests started gobbling down the unadorned slices of roasted eggplant before I even got to the step of smothering them with marinara sauce and mozzarella.
+This is why I roast most vegetables, you get to taste their essence.

 When I got home, I added them to the hefty stash of Black Beauty and Japanese eggplants I had harvested from my garden.
 I decided to make a day of it and cook all the eggplants at once.
-When I trimmed and peeled the skin, I was surprised to see the contrast in color of my stash and the Italian varieties.
+When I trimmed and peeled the skin, I was surprised to see the contrast in color of my stash of eggplants and the Italian varieties.
 Their flesh was so much whiter.
 Once roasted, I noticed the Italian varieties were denser and maintained their shape better, too, plus they had the mouth-feel of artichoke hearts.
 Yum.
-Now I know why my mother would always pick up an Italian eggplant whenever she saw one in a market; there is a difference.
-Next summer, I’m planning on growing the Italian varieties.
+Now I know why my mother would always choose Italian eggplants at markets; there is a difference.
+Next summer, I’m planning on growing more of the Italian varieties.

 Yield: serves 8 as main course

 The ingredients list is segmented by the cooking steps for the eggplant, marinara sauce, pasta, and basil and cheese layers.

 4 or 5 medium-sized eggplants (I didn’t weigh them before cooking, but after cooking I had one pound of eggplant equaling 3 cups)

 3 tablespoons of extra virgin olive oil

 ¼ teaspoon cayenne pepper or dash of cayenne pepper